 - What skills or practices map onto daily routines?

 - What is a doable strengths-based way that parents can practice these skills?

 By taking a moment to identify the strengths and expertise that each parent and educator bring to the table, school leaders can then identify specific, doable, and strengths-based engagement opportunities for parents.
 That way, they can participate in a student’s educational experience within their existing family capacity.

 Example: guiding parents with homework help

 Homework is a highly visible, and sometimes only, view point that a parent has into their student’s learning journey.
 It is a data point for families to see how well their kids are digesting what they are studying in the classroom.
-Homework also offers a huge opportunity for families to directly or indirectly get involved in student learning.
+Homework also offers a huge opportunity for families to take an active role either directly or indirectly, in student learning.

 Below is an example homework assignment sent home with a twelfth grade student.
 The original assignment is pretty straightforward, but it does not invite clear ways for parents to participate in that assignment.

 Honig highlights simple but effective revisions that might clarify the role that a parent can play in this student’s at-home learning: